learnbyexample/Command-line-text-processing/ruby_one_liners.md

 **Prerequisites and notes**

 * familiarity with programming concepts like variables, printing, control structures, arrays, etc
-* familiarity with regular expression
+* familiarity with regular expressions
 * this tutorial is primarily focussed on short programs that are easily usable from command line, similar to using `grep`, `sed`, `awk`, `perl` etc
 * unless otherwise specified, consider input as ASCII encoded text only
 * this is an attempt to translate [Perl chapter](./perl_the_swiss_knife.md) to `ruby`, I don't have prior experience of using `ruby`